-12 Italics, Quotation Marks, Apostrophes, and Bold
+28 Italics, Quotation Marks, Apostrophes, and Bold

 Italics can be used for emphasis, but only very rarely.
 Use italics for all mathematical variables such as x in y = f(x).
-Do not use italics for chemical compounds, atoms, and molecules such as NO and $H_2O$ .
+Do not use italics for chemical compounds, atoms, and molecules such as NO and H2O.
 Minimize the use of italics for emphasis and quotation marks for nonstandard language.
 Unlike the document you are reading, do not use bold font for emphasis.
 Bold font can be used for math variables.

-18 Hyphens
+Hyphens

-The rules for hyphens are reasonably logical, but somewhat involved.
+- The rules for hyphens are reasonably logical, but somewhat involved.
 This section provides examples of usage.
 When in doubt, do not use a hyphen.
-Use hyphens for multiple modifiers such as "computer-based synthesis" or "Lyapunov-function analysis" to show that the first word modifies the second word.
-The hyphen is also used in common phrases such as "state-space model," "nonminimum-phase zero," and "first-order systems."
+See "Use of Hyphens" for a longer list - of words spelled without hyphens.
+Use hyphens for multiple modifiers such as "computer-based synthesis" or "Lyapunov-function analysis" to show that the first word modifies the second word. - The hyphen is also used in common phrases such as "state-space model," "nonminimum-phase zero," and "first-order systems."